-In terms of priority, our rationale is as follows.
-We would give priority to governance or structural change as this then will enable the others to follow.
+We did have considerable difficulty prioritising here and consider the broad areas were very much of equal importance.
+However, we have attempted to answer the question and the -rationale is as follows.
+We would give have given priority to governance or structural change as this then will enable the others to follow.
 We would then see consumer protection, efficiency and investment, and funding and pricing following in that order.
 Legislation is a little difficult to prioritise in the sense it may be required for some or all of the above.
 Within those areas we would suggest the following priorities, as pertaining to us - but not necessarily New Zealand in general.